-As of July 31, 2011, the Company has an integrated network of strategically located facilities in various countries, including numerous sites throughout North America, Europe and Asia.
+The Company had fiscal 2010 revenue of approximately \$924.0 million.
+As of July 31, 2010, the Company has an integrated network of strategically located facilities in various countries, including numerous sites throughout North America, Europe and Asia.
 The Company previously operated under the names CMGI, Inc. and CMG Information Services, Inc. and was incorporated in Delaware in 1986.
+ModusLink Global Solutions' address is 1100 Winter Street, Suite 4600, Waltham, Massachusetts 02451.